xuchen66/sphinx-emdocs/source/singleparticle_serialem.rst

    Endif

    ## drift                        # if reported drift is high, call drift control
+   If driftControl == 1
    ReportFocusDrift FD
-   If $FD > 0.09
+      If $FD > 0.09                # 0.09 reported here is close to real 2.0A/s.
-       CallFunction Drift 2.0
+        CallFunction Drift $limit
+      Else
+        Continue
+      Endif
+   Else
+      Continue
    Endif

    ## shot
    AdjustBeamTiltforIS             # needed for single shot, so leave it here regardless